 More the variable cost and less the fixed costs, the risk associated with the budget is less.
 It is very useful for a business to calculate their marketing costs in order to function smoothly and achieve desired profits.
 There are different methods to calculate marketing cost for a business.
 They are:

-ii) The Dollar approach- Many companies directly set aside a certain amount of budget to incur the marketing cost, independent of the sales of the company or any other factors.
+Many companies directly set aside a certain amount of the budget to incur the marketing cost, independent of the sales of the company or any other factors.
 This is generally used by small companies which rely more on their affordability than on sales.
 For defining a flat rate, in the first year of the business, many firms enquire about the different factors from a well-established firm or take the opinion of an expert.